 Papers & Articles

-Steve Killick (2021 in press) Getting on your Wavelength: Using Metaphor in a CBT context.
+Steve Killick (2021 in press) Metaphor and Meaning.
 Healthcare Counselling and Psychotherapy Journal.

 Killick, S (2015) Telling Tales in CBT.
 CBT Today 43, 1, 10-11.

 Killick, S. (2014) Just what is CBT with Children and Families?
 CBT Today 42, 2, 18-19.

 Killick, S. (2014).
 A Play on Words – Helping foster carers build attachments and create meaning through storytelling – Child and Family Clinical Psychology Review, 2,45-52